-“No business plan survives contact with the first customer,” said business guru Steve Blank.
+“No business plan survives contact with the first customer,” says business guru Steve Blank.
 It’s hard to disagree.
 Business Planning is after all largely guess work.
 The more educated your guesses the better of course.
 And the more you have thought through the fundamental elements of running your business the better too.
 But it’s never real until that customer is prepared to pay you money.

 It helps to plan and think about your business before, during and after you start.
 The headings in a business plan can be simply thought of as a checklist of questions you need to ask to reassure yourself that your venture will work.
 Writing the plan down helps to clarify your thinking and demonstrates your commitment to move forward.
 It also identifies where you intend to get to and how you intend to get there.